Grades 9 - 12

-Four Program of Study Options
+Four Programs of Study Options

 The school offers high school programs of studies designed to prepare students for university matriculation.
 We offer four rigorous options for our students to pursue:

-International Baccalaureate (IB) PR Diploma Program
+- International Baccalaureate (IB) PR Diploma Program

-American High School Honors Diploma
+- American High School Honors Diploma

-American High School Diploma
+- American High School Diploma

-Greek Diploma Equivalency
+- Greek Diploma Equivalency

 Requirements for graduation are consistent with the goals of the school, the requirements for admission to higher education institutions, and based on the Carnegie Unit system.
 Pinewood grants its diploma only to students who have successfully completed all graduation requirements.

 Students are required to attend 8 semesters in high school as well as complete a minimum of 22 credits in order to obtain a diploma from Pinewood.
 The strong majority of Pinewood students graduate with more than the minimum credit requirement.